Philip-Otter/Otter-Penetration/Penetration Testing Notes/Information Gathering/ACTIVE DIRECTORY.md

 	Assigned when a domain user or group  is created
 	Used by AD to identify objects internally

+# Kerberos
+***
+	Default AD authentication program since Windows 2000 Is an open standard
+## Mutual Authentication
+***
+	Both the user and the server verify their identity
 # Leaf Objects
 ***
 	Objects that are unable to house other objects